 Other exercise regimes to investigate include running, bicycling, gardening, and weightlifting.
 Physical activity is more important than ever when you are bored.

 There is some evidence that meditation can improve your mental and physical health.
 The US Department of Health and Human Services claims meditation can reduce anxiety.

-If you are worried about coronavirus and the economy, meditation can relax you.
+If you are worried or stressed, meditation can relax you.
 There is also some evidence that meditation can help people control the symptoms of some diseases and disorders.

-If you need helping learning how to meditate, many apps and websites that can help you get started.
+If you need help learning how to meditate, there are many apps and websites that can help you get started.
 Taking the time to learn meditation could be one of the most productive ways to fight boredom.

 Creative Things To Do When Bored

 1. Start a New Hobby

 Most of us have hobbies we have always wanted to try but never could.
 Now is the time to try that activity because hobbies are a great means of fighting boredom.